ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 With a solid plan in place, you can better predict, measure, and improve your return.

-ROAS vs ROI
+ROAS vs. ROI

-A lot of people mix up and interchange the phrases ROI and ROAS, and for good reason… they essentially mean the same thing.
+Many people mix up and interchange the phrases ROI and ROAS, and for good reason… they essentially mean the same thing.

-The only real difference between ROAS and ROI is that ROAS is specific to advertising while ROI is a more general term used in all forms of business.
+The only real difference between ROAS and ROI is that ROAS is specific to advertising, while ROI is a more general term used in all forms of business.

 So, if you’re talking about planning your next Facebook marketing campaign, use ROAS to calculate its success.